sharmaeklavya2/showmylog/readme.md

   This has helped me become more productive.

 * I have a record of my past activities.
-If I can't recall what I did a few days ago, or I can't recall when did I last do something, my log helps me find out.
+If I can't recall what I did a few days ago, or I can't recall when I last did something, my log helps me find out.

-### Logging format
+### Log file format

-Initially I used notebooks made of paper to do this.
+Initially I used notebooks made of paper to do this, but I soon switched to text files.
-But I did it in a somewhat tabular form, which was cumbersome on paper.

-So I started doing it in text files instead.
 This was better since edits were less messy and I could `grep` those files.
-But I needed something more.

 I needed a machine-readable format so that I could do automated or semi-automated analysis on it.
 But I also needed a format which is not tied to a particular program, so these files must be human-readable and editable with a simple text editor.

-Some people have suggested that there should be a script to which I can send start and stop commands and it will automatically add entries to log files.
-This is a good idea but I haven't implemented it yet and I don't think that is worth the effort.
-For now, I manually add entries to log files using a text editor.

-### Logging format details
+### Log file format details

 A file is made up of records.
 Each record should span just one line.